DeepMicroscopy/CD3-Detection/README.md

 ## Example Usage
 ```
-python inference_script.py --slide_dir /path/to/slides --model_path all --level 0 --patch_size 256 --detect_thresh 0.5 --visualize True
+python inference_script.py --slide_dir /path/to/slides --level 0 --patch_size 256 --detect_thresh 0.5 --visualize True
 ```

 This command performs inference using all available pre-trained models on the slide images in the specified directory at the original resolution (level 0) with a patch size of 256 x 256 pixels using a detection threshold of 0.5.
 The comman will create a detection .csv and result .png for each slide.

 ## Note

-- The script assumes the availability of pre-trained RetinaNet models for different types of tissues (HNSCC, NSCLC, TNBC, GC).
+- The script assumes the availability of pre-trained RetinaNet models.
 These models should be stored in a directory named ckpts.
 - Ensure that the required dependencies are installed before running the script.

 ## Additional Notes